Low Sodium Jambalaya With Chicken and Shrimp Recipe

 Instructions

-• Brown your chicken!
-Chop up your chicken into bite-sized pieces, and add them to a large pot.
+• Chop up your chicken into bite-sized pieces, and add them to a large pot with 1 tablespoon of olive oil.
 Over medium-high heat, brown the chicken for 7 to 8 minutes, stirring frequently.
 One brown, remove chicken from the pot and set aside.

 • To the onions, add in the chopped bell peppers and celery.
 Saute over medium heat for 7 to 8 minutes, until vegetables begin to soften.